Have you always thought about learning to play the guitar and now you’ve decided that you’re going to teach yourself guitar?

 Like many things in my life, it sort of fell away with time.
 By the time I left for college it was a distant memory.

 But I’ve still got my old BC Rich Warlock stashed away in a case back home…

-After leaving Colombia back in 2014 and before heading out to drive through Central America, I headed home to visit my mom.
+After leaving Colombia a few years ago, and before heading out to drive through Central America, I headed home to visit my mom.
 During that time I picked up her acoustic guitar and found my way back to that old familiar fretboard.

 I became enamored once again picking away on those strings as I sat on the couch or was otherwise relaxing.
 Though it felt familiar, I had pretty much lost whatever little skill or coordination I had as a teenager.